-- The LUMtarget executable.
-If License Use Management Runtime is not yet installed on the workstation, you can download it from the License Use Management Web site: - http://www.ibm.com/software/lum - or the vendor of a license-enabled product can supply it to you. - The TCP/IP transport protocol.
+The LUMtarget executable.
+If License Use Management Runtime is not yet installed on the workstation, you can download it from the License Use Management Web site:

+http://www-306.ibm.com/software/awdtools/lum/support.html

+or the vendor of a license-enabled product can supply it to you.

+• The TCP/IP transport protocol.